The Merlin diamond mine is located approximately 100km-south of Borroloola and in 2014 was the only diamond mine in Australia’s Northern territory.

-North Australian Diamonds, now known as Merlin Diamonds, purchased the Merlin property from Rio Tinto in 2004.
-The mine is expected to have a life of more than 15 years.
+Merlin Diamonds purchased the Merlin property from Rio Tinto in 2004.
+The mine was initially expected to have a life of more than 15 years.

 Diamond production at the Merlin mine commenced in September 2013 with the processing of the historic stockpiles.
 Borehole extraction of diamond ore from the Ywain kimberlite pit was also commenced simultaneously.
 The trial production was conducted in 2010 recovering 10,600ct of diamonds.
 The diamonds sale generated approximately $1.86m.